 - After the device turns off, press and hold the Sleep/Wake button again until you see the Apple logo

-If restarting didn’t work, try a forced restart on your iPhone, iPad, or iPod touch.
+If restarting didn’t work, try a forced reboot on your iPhone, iPad, or iPod touch.
 Perform this only if your iDevice and the iTunes or App Store is still not responding.

 How to force restart